 3 Tips to Enjoy Family This Holiday

-1. Watch your expectations
+1. Watch Those Expectations

 Your brother-in-law starts talking politics again.
 Dad starts drinking way before you get there and it shows.
 Your mother-in-law starts criticizing the way you keep house.

 Realizing that they may never meet your needs is part of acceptance.
 Taking those needs somewhere else is self-care.

-2. Handle resentments
+2. Handle Resentments Beforehand

 It may be something you did or said before the incident or in reaction to it.
 Either way, owning your part lessens the resentment and builds empathy.

-To handle it directly, let the person know what upset you.
+Consider letting the person know what upset you.
 State what they did and how you felt about it.
 Let them know how you feel instead of "how they made you feel" which invites defensiveness.
 Stick to the facts of what happened to avoid blame.

 Don't bring up anything else.
 It'll go better if you don't bombard them with past hurts.

-3. Stick to neutral topics
+3. Stick to Neutral Topics